 Your target market consists of the people that you think your book will appeal to.
 These are the people that will benefit most from your book.
-For example, if you are writing a book about attracting more business, the motivations for people to buy you product will most likely be business owners and entrepreneurs.
+For example, if you are writing a book about attracting more business, the motivations for people to buy your product will most likely be business owners and entrepreneurs.

-Exactly Who are You Writing This book For?
+Exactly Who Are You Writing This book For?

 Why will your book appeal to them?
 Answer these questions about your ideal reader to define your target market.

-- What are the hopes, fears and dreams of your reader?
+- What are the hopes, fears, and dreams of your reader?